-Mpox is a rare disease caused by infection with the mpox virus.
-Mpox virus is part of the same family of viruses as smallpox.
+Mpox is a disease caused by infection with the mpox virus.
+The mpox virus is part of the same family of viruses as smallpox.
 Mpox symptoms are similar to smallpox symptoms, but milder and mpox is rarely fatal.
 Mpox is not related to chickenpox.

-- Flu-like symptoms such as fever, headache, muscle aches, chills, swollen lymph nodes and fatigue.
+- Flu-like symptoms, such as fever, headache, muscle aches, chills, and fatigue.
 These symptoms may occur before or after the rash appears, or not at all.

-- It can also be spread through contact with objects or fabrics (e.g., clothing, bedding, towels) that have been used by someone with mpox.
+- Contact with objects or fabrics (e.g., clothing, bedding, towels) that have been used by someone with mpox.